What is drug & alcohol rehab like?

 What you can expect during inpatient drug and alcohol rehab treatment

 This page is your window inside residential drug and alcohol treatment at an inpatient rehab facility administered by one of the best addiction treatment providers in the United States, Recovery Centers of America (RCA).
 Below you will learn what rehab is like and what happens before and during inpatient stay.
 You will also learn what you should consider before making a decision to proceed with addiction treatment for substance use disorder (SUD) at a rehab center.

-Below you can view pictures taken inside Recovery Centers of America inpatient rehab facilities.
+Below you can view pictures of what various stages of treatment at Recovery Centers of America inpatient rehab facilities includes.

 Explore the key details of a residential drug and alcohol recovery journey using the resources below.

 The key to packing for rehab is to make sure that you pack light and smart for the duration of your stay.
 There are several essential items that should be on every person’s packing list as well as other items that are optional but recommended.
 Of course, there are some items that should absolutely not be brought to treatment and some that may actually be counter intuitive.
 This page will provide a comprehensive list of all items mentioned and prepare you for your inpatient stay by answering the questions “What should I bring to rehab?”
 “What can I bring to rehab?” and “What will be made available to me in rehab?